pok3r-custom/pok3r_re_firmware/README.md

 accomplished by changing a single byte in the Vortex firmware updater.
 In the v117 updater, changing the byte `0x09` at `0x1A7E5E` to `0x07` will patch the firmware update to allow reading flash.
 This circumvents a test in the code that normally only allows reading between 0x2800 and 0x2C00.
 The relevant disassembly for this is at 0x7240 of the v117 firmware.
+See patch_v117.txt.

+### POK3R RGB Firmware Patch
+The POK3R RGB update protocol is more minimal, and inherently doesn't allow reading arbitrary offsets.
+The equivalent patch for the POK3R RGB adds the ability to read from arbitrary addresses to the update protocol.
+See patch_v130.txt

 ### Usage
 The `pok3rtool` application is built with CMake.
 You will need the LibChaos submodule cloned, and